Motia Icon

 Flows

-Group multiple steps to be visible in diagrams in Workbench
+Group multiple steps to be visible in diagrams in the iii development console

-Flows group related Steps together so you can see them as connected workflows in Workbench.
+Flows group related Steps together so you can see them as connected workflows in the iii development console.
 Add flows to your Step config - it's an array of flow names.

 How It Works